MaraRinn/StarfieldOutpostCompendium/Starfield Resource Extraction.md

   - Fluorine: 12

 Location:

+My favoured spots are along the "frozen crevasses" side of the frozen crevasse/savanna borders.
+When you land you should see both savanna and frozen crevasse landscape.
+With a bit of hunting you'll find a spot with Argon, Benzene and Lithium.
+With a bit more luck you'll find Chlorosilanes too, though they're not needed for much.

 <p>
 <img src="images/serpentis-iv-location-map.jpg" alt="Map of Serpentis IV with resources shown.
 There is a marker for the location of the outpost." width="40%">